IceDefcon/IceNET.AntennaMatrix/README.md

 # IceNet.AntennaImpedanceMatrix

-This is 1.0.0 version of the source code

-Modified Source code allow to generate Coupling Impedance Matrix of the custom shape Antenna !!!
+The Source code allow to generate Coupling Impedance Matrix for the 20 triangles copper bar Antenna !!!

 Valid Matrix is used to approximate complex IQ samples in Electromagnetic Computation Process